NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 Feel free to adjust the hyperparameters mentioned above based on your setup.
 Keep all other configurations at their default values.
 The codealpaca dataset contains approximately 20,000 samples; however, for this tutorial, we are limiting it to 5,000 samples to accelerate the training process.

+Training is expected to take about 30 minutes on an RTX 4090 with these parameters.
+To improve accuracy of the trained model, you can increase the max samples and number of epochs.
+This will increase the time required for training.

 <img src="media/config.png" width="600">